The goals of the Barkley Fund are to improve the care of animals with heart disease by supporting clinical investigations, teaching, and learning.

 Freeman LM, Rush JE.
 Relationship between cachexia and lymphocyte subpopulations and hematologic parameters in dogs with spontaneously-occurring congestive heart failure.
 Proc Third Cachexia Conference, Rome, Italy.
 December 8-10,2005 82.

-Freeman L, Rush J, Adin D, Weeks K, Antoon A, Brethel S, Cunningham S, dos Santos L, Girens R, Karlin E, Lopez K, Rouben C, Vereb M, Yang V. J Vet Intern Med (to be presented June, 2020).
+Freeman L, Rush J, Adin D, Weeks K, Antoon A, Brethel S, Cunningham S, dos Santos L, Girens R, Karlin E, Lopez K, Rouben C, Vereb M, Yang V. Short-term outcome of a prospective study of diet-associated dilated cardiomyopathy (DCM) in dogs.
+J Vet Intern Med 2020: DOI: 1111/jvim.15903: 2819.

 Teaching and learning activities supported by the Barkley Fund: